 In addition to industry, payroll depends on numerous factors.
 If you offer overtime pay, daily lunch or travel stipends, or bonuses, you must leave room for those things in your payroll budget.
 Many startups save on payroll by enlisting independent contractors (1099 workers), instead of traditional W2 employees.
 The technical definition of independent contractors implies fewer hours.
 But early full-time employees of startups may retain this status until the company grows solely because W2 employees cost more money in taxes and benefits.

-Speaking of growth, the size of your team may change dramatically over the course of one year, especially in your early stages.
+Speaking of growth, the size of your team may change dramatically over one year, especially in your early stages.
 So, if you plan on doing significantly more business throughout that time frame, you should also plan on expanding your team in the process.

 For these reasons, two startups can have wildly different payroll budgets.
 At the minimum, you should keep payroll costs at approximately 25% of your budget.
-But once again, if your business grows rapidly and you distribute multiple forms of compensation, you could easily end up spending more than twice that amount.
+But once again, if your business multiplies and you distribute multiple forms of compensation, you could quickly end up spending more than twice that amount.

 Examples of such tasks include choosing employee benefits programs, preparing tax returns, and shopping for small business loans.
 You can leave all of this (and much more) to your certified public accountant (CPA).
 Finding the right CPA for your needs makes your life infinitely less stressful.
 Your CPA will prevent you from overspending in any area and tell you how to recover from unforeseen crises.